qnick/devops-test/README.md

 192.168.124.179 32768
 192.168.124.25 32768
 ```
-Of course ip addresses and port numbers shouldn't be the same.
+Ip addresses and port numbers shouldn't be the same.

 - Then you can send something to the first address
 ```sh